-Press with anticipation of the entered in one of three ways.
+Press until "Active User" appears.
+This screen allows the current user's name, identification code, or number to be recorded into the instruments datalogging memory.
+The user indentification can be entered in one of three ways.
 Pressing the while is mode and following the on screen instructions will allow the current user ID to be selected.

 - Pressing (), allows the user to select a user name from a list previously programmed into the instrument's memory through the instrument configuration menus.
 Use the down arrow hidden key to scroll through the names, and the () to select the desired name. - Pressing the up-arrow hidden key allows the user to key ID information in through the instrument keypad.
-Use the two hidden arrow keys to scroll through available characters, and the () to select your character.
-Once the desired user name is entered, press and hold the () to accept it. - Pressing the down-arrow hidden key allows the user to enter ID information automatically with an iButton memory device.
-When prompted, press the () to read the iButton.
+Use the two hidden arrow keys to scroll through available characters, and the select your character.
+Once the desired user name is entered, press and hold the strong to accept it. - Pressing the down-arrow hidden key allows the user to enter ID information automatically with an iButton memory device.
+When prompted, press the to read the iButton.
 After pressed, the user has 5 seconds to press their iButton onto the contact located on the back of the instrument (see page 5).
 After 5 seconds if no iButton is detected, the instrument will beep and let you know it failed reading the iButton.
 It will then go back to the Initial Active User screen.